Brady throws for 5 TDs, Bucs rally to beat Chargers 38-31

 TAMPA, Fla.
+(AP) — Tom Brady is introducing the Tampa Bay Buccaneers to a new way of winning.

-(AP) — Tom Brady threw for 369 yards and five touchdowns, all to different receivers, helping the Tampa Bay Buccaneers rally from a 17-point deficit Sunday to beat the Los Angeles Chargers 38-31 for their third straight victory.
+The six-time Super Bowl champion led a come-from-behind victory for the first time since joining his new team, throwing for 369 yards and five touchdowns to help the Bucs rally from a 17-point deficit to beat the Los Angeles Chargers 38-31 on Sunday.

+It’s the 46th time Brady has delivered a winning drive in the fourth-quarter or overtime of a regular-season game — fourth on the NFL behind Peyton Manning (54), Drew Brees (50) and Dan Marino (47).
+The 43-year-old quarterback has overcome a deficit of 10 or more points to win a league-best 34 times, including postseason.

+“Tom, he’s never behind in his mind.
+We can always make plays to win games,” coach Bruce Arians said.

+“How can you not believe in him?
+He’s the greatest to ever do it,” receiver Scotty Miller said.
+“We just go in there and follow his lead.”

-With several members of the newly crowned Stanley Cup champion Tampa Bay Lightning cheering on from a suite at Raymond James Stadium — along with the Cup — Brady shrugged off throwing an early interception returned for a touchdown to keep the Bucs (3-1) in first place in the NFC South.
+With several members of the newly crowned Stanley Cup champion Tampa Bay Lightning cheering on from a suite at Raymond James Stadium — along with the Cup — Brady shrugged off throwing an early interception returned from a touchdown to keep the Bucs (3-1) in first place in the NFC South.

-Five players — Mike Evans, Scotty Miller, O.J.
-Howard, Cameron Brate and rookie Ke’Shawn Vaughn — caught scoring passes from Brady, who threw four of them after falling behind 24-7 in the second quarter.
+Five players — Miller, Mike Evans, O.J.
+Howard, Cameron Brate and rookie Ke’Shawn Vaughn — caught scoring passes from Brady, who threw four of them after the Bucs fell behind 24-7 in the second quarter.

+“We knew we had played poorly.
+It was just a show of character.
+I can honestly say that if this had been last year, we would have gotten beat by 20,” Arians said.
+“This team has a ton of character and playmakers and we started making plays.
+You can see that when we don’t beat ourselves, we’re going to be a tough team to beat.”

+Brady completed 30 of 46 passes with one interception and zero sacks.
+It was the seventh five-TD performance of his career, first since Sept.
+24, 2017 for New England against Houston.

 Rookie Justin Herbert completed 20 of 25 passes for 290 yards and three touchdowns for the Chargers (1-3), who’ve lost three straight with the sixth overall pick in this year’s draft playing earlier than expected because of injuries to Tyrod Taylor.